jguegant/tech.blog/content/C++/meta-crush-saga.md

 ### Constepxr all the things:

 As Ben Deane and Jason Turner foretold in their [C++14 talk](https://www.youtube.com/watch?v=PJwd4JLYJJY), C++ is quickly improving value-computations at compile-time using the almighty [constexpr](http://en.cppreference.com/w/cpp/language/constexpr) keyword.
-By placing this keyword in the appropriate places you can hint to your compiler that an expression is constant and could be directly evaluated at compile time.
+By placing this keyword in the appropriate places you can hint to your compiler that an expression is constant and **could** be directly evaluated at compile-time.
 In **C++11** you could already write such code:

 	:::c++
 	constexpr int factorial(int n) // Combining a function with constexpr make it potentially evaluable at compile-time.